zebangeth/DirPrint/README.md

 ## About the Author

 DirDive was created by `zebang.eth`, a developer passionate about making development and debugging processes smoother and more intuitive.
-For more tools and contributions, follow me on [GitHub](https://github.com/zebang).